huachaohuang/awesome-dbdev/README.md

 - [Online, Asynchronous Schema Change in F1](papers/sql/F1-Schema.pdf) (VLDB, 2013)

-  Introduces a protocol for asynchronous schema changes in distributed databases.
+  This paper introduces a protocol for asynchronous schema changes in distributed databases.
 The protocol executes a schema change in intermediate states and ensures that the transitions between these states are *consistency preserving*.

 ### Posts